symbat-bekzhigit/games/air hockey/README.md

 # Air Hockey game

 This a computer modification of the table Air Hockey game.
 As in the real-life game, in the computer version of Air Hockey there will be two players who will attempt to score points by using a paddle to shoot a disk into the opponent's goal.
-This game is created in collaboration with one of my friends Aibar Talip as a final project for one of the CS classes that I took in my freshman year.
+This game is created in collaboration with one of my groupmates as a final project for the Intro to CS class.

 **Game Specifities**